PacktPublishing/Mastering-Visual-Studio-2019-Second-Edition/README.md

 **Kunal Chowdhury**
 is an author, a passionate blogger, and a software engineer by profession.
 He was a Microsoft MVP from 2010 to 2018.
 Over the years, he has acquired profound knowledge of various Microsoft products and services, and has helped developers and consumers throughout the world.

 As a tech buff, Kunal has in-depth knowledge of C#, XAML, .NET, WPF, Visual Studio, Windows 10, and Azure.
 He has written many articles on his technical blog (www.kunal-chowdhury.com) for developers and consumers.
-You can contact him on Twitter (@kunal2383) and become one of his fans.
+You can contact him on Twitter (@kunaldchowdhury) and become one of his fans.

 He has also authored the books Mastering Visual Studio 2017 and Windows Presentation Foundation Development Cookbook, both available from Packt Publishing.